rawles/edit.tf/README.md

 Most of the functionality of the editor is accessed through key sequences beginning with the escape key.
 They are summarised in a table to the left of the the editor.
-Alternatively, the table can be viewed in the editor by entering the key sequence `ESC-?`.
+Alternatively, the table can be viewed in the editor by entering the key sequence `Esc ?`.

 Pressing the escape key takes you into command mode, in which the status bar is coloured yellow, and then typing a (possibly shifted) letter will insert a control character or perform some other function.
 The status bar can also be used to view teletext metadata.
-The key sequence `ESC-9` toggles this.
+The key sequence `Esc 9` toggles this.

 Everything you need to run the editor is in two files. `teletext-editor.js`